karlospn/mytechramblings-site-source-code/content/posts/configure-roslyn-analyzers-using-editorconfig.md

 }
 ```

-**In concrete example we're using the "csharp_using_directive_placement" editorconfig attribute to enforce to different code-styles.**
+**Basically we're using the "csharp_using_directive_placement" editorconfig attribute to enforce our own code-style.**

 And that's **EXACTLY** what I want to talk in this post.

-Given a roslyn analyzer how we can add support to different code styles using an attribute on the editorconfig file.
+**Given a roslyn analyzer how we can add support for different code styles using an attribute on the editorconfig file.**
 That's a cool feature to add on your own Roslyn analyzers and it's super easy to do it.
 To do this we have the **AnalyzerConfigOptionsProvider Roslyn API**